razieloren/hatechnolog/backend/modules/query/README.md

 - Create a folder under `services` with your service names.
 - Create the following files:
-    - `config.go` - The services config, then add it to the main config under `main.go`.
-Also, update your local `config.yaml` file, and the config documentation in this file.
+    - `config.go` - The services config
+      - Add it to the main config under `main.go`
+      - Update your local `config.yaml` file
+      - Update the config documentation in this file.
     - `consts.go` - General service consts.
     - `models.go` - All the GORM models you will be using in this service.
 Make sure to expose an `AutoMigrate` function so these models will actually get created.
     - `worker.go` - This is the code which will run periodically.
 Please use the same function names as declared on the other modules :)